DtxdF/AppJail/README.md

 *vnet.interface: VNET requires an interface.
 ```

-We can open an editor using `appjail config -e` or use `appjail config -sr` to convert a parameter into a required one.
+**Note**: We can open an editor using `appjail-config edit` or use `appjail-config set -R1` to convert a parameter into a required one.

 As mentioned, if we do not edit the template before starting the jail, `appjail start` will complain: